 You can buy pre-made seitan in the refrigerated section of many supermarkets and health food stores, but it is less expensive to just make your own.
 Some people make seitan completely from scratch, rinsing the starch from wheat flour to get to the gluten.
 Luckily, we can also buy a bag of vital wheat gluten so that part is already done for us.
-Making your own seitan means you get to choose what flavors and spices go into it and which texture you want it to have.
-Don’t be intimidated.
+Making your own seitan means you get to choose what flavors and spices go into it.
+Then you can add which texture you want it to have.
+Don’t be intimidated!
 With these tips, you will be able to make perfect seitan and the most delicious meat-free meals of your life.

 1. The Basic Ingredients